vuon9/dotfiles/README.md

 2. To use it in editor, terminal, etc. need to set it 'CommitMono-Vng' as the font name.

 ## List of softwares
-- [wezterm](https://wezfurlong.org/wezterm/): A GPU-accelerated cross-platform terminal emulator and multiplexer written by @wez and implemented in Rust
+- [kitty](https://sw.kovidgoyal.net/kitty/): A cross-platform, fast, feature full, GPU based terminal emulator
 - [fish](https://fishshell.com/): The friendly interactive shell.
 The plugins may need to be installed manually:
     - `jorgebucaran/fisher`: A plugin manager for Fish
     - `ilancosman/tide@v6`: A modern prompt manager for the Fish shell